gdhorne/cloud-computing-development-environment/README.md

 >
 >The programs included with the Ubuntu system are free software;
 >the exact distribution terms for each program are described in the
->individual files in /usr/share/doc/*/copyright.
+>individual files in /usr/share/doc/\*/copyright.
 >
 >Ubuntu comes with ABSOLUTELY NO WARRANTY, to the extent permitted by
 >applicable law.
 >
+> *** System restart required ***
+>
 >unixscripter@unixscripter:~$

+After upgrading the system software the "System restart required" message is displayed when accessing the virtual machine via a secure shell client.
+To restart the virtual machine:

+* type the command 'sudo reboot', or
+* position the mouse cursor over the virtual machine name (koding-vm-0) and click on the circle filled with three dots; toggle the On/Off switch

-To logout of the remote session simply type:
+To logout of the remote session from your local computer and disconnect from the virtual machine simply type:

-	(VM) unixscripter:~$ logout

-#### Access the Virtual Machine and Workspace

-There are two ways to access to the virtual machine: the Koding login page or a secure shell client.
+        (PC) unixscripter: ~ $ logout

-Transferring a file from your local computer to the virtual machine in a secure manner is as easy as this command.
+Transferring a file from your local computer to the virtual machine in a secure manner is as easy as either of these commands.

+	(VM) unixscripter: ~ $ wget https://d396qusza40orc.cloudfront.net/cloudcomputing/assignments/mp1_assignment.zip -o mp1_assignment.zip

 	(PC) mouse@ratnest:~$ scp -i unixscripter.pem mp1_assignment.zip\
 			 unixscripter@uukk84b7906a.unixscripter.koding.io:~/mp1_assignment.zip
 	Enter passphrase for key '/home/mouse/unixscripter.pem':
 	mp1_assignment.zip                            100%  444KB 443.8KB/s   00:00